 Obviously, to get into Harvard, you'll need a great GPA.
-However, notice that they don't say “your unweighted GPA must be at least a 3.8” or make any sort of concrete statement about the numbers.
-What they want to see is that you've been constantly striving for more advanced learning opportunities and pushing yourself to your limits academically.
+However, notice that they don't say, "Your unweighted GPA must be at least 3.8," or make any sort of concrete statement about numbers.
+What they want to see is that you've been constantly striving for more advanced learning opportunities and have also been pushing yourself to your limits academically.

 Ithaca College Admissions Department

 Here's what Ithaca's admissions department has to say about its admissions process:

 "We are most focused on the rigor of your curriculum and the level of success you've demonstrated in your academic work.
 We suggest that you select the most appropriately rigorous (i.e. where you will be successful) curriculum that your school offers."

 Again, the admissions department is looking for students who were engaged in their high school coursework and are interested in learning more.
 Though grades are important, the level of your coursework and your demonstrated academic growth will also go a long way toward impressing admissions officers.

 Want to build the best possible college application with your GPA?

 We can help.
 PrepScholar Admissions is the world's best admissions consulting service.
 We combine world-class admissions counselors with our data-driven, proprietary admissions strategies.
 We've overseen thousands of students get into their top choice schools, from state colleges to the Ivy League.